jmix-framework/jmix-bookstore-2/performance_testing/PERFORMANCE_TESTING.md

 ## Results

-Tests have been run for applications with next heap memory sizes: 2 Gb, 5 Gb, 10 Gb, 14 Gb.
+Tests have been run for applications with next heap memory sizes: 2 GB, 5 GB, 10 GB, 14 GB.
 For each case 1000 users acted according to the scenario described above with:

 * `loginWait` = 10s